mcelia2324/dagster-docker-tutorial/README.md

 ### Access the Dagster UI

 Open your browser and navigate to `http://localhost:3000` to access the Dagster UI.
 You should see the Dagster dashboard with the tutorial repository loaded.

-### Disclaimer

-I wrote this readME using chatGPT.
-If anything is wrong or not clear please let me know.